nkuhn-vmw/GenAI-for-TPCF-Samples/gradio-chat/README.md

 # Gradio Chat

+Please note: This Application has been updated to work with the GenAI for TPCF tile versions 0.4.0 and higher.
+You will need to update  INPUT_MODEL on the manifest.yml file to match a model you have deployed on the GenAI tile.

 This is a simple python sample application to be used in Cloud Foundry and Tanzu Application Service.

 It makes use of the new GenAI for TAS tile to offer a simple chat style application.